Matt Henry (cricketer)

 Matthew James Henry (born 14 December 1991) is a New Zealand professional cricketer who plays for Canterbury, and for the New Zealand national team.
 He is a right-arm fast-medium bowler.
+Henry was a member of the New Zealand team that won the 2019–2021 ICC World Test Championship.
+He was also a part of the New Zealand squads to finish as runners-up in two Cricket World Cup finals in 2015 and 2019 and the 2025 ICC Champions Trophy.

 Education

 He was educated at St Joseph's School in Papanui and St Bede's College in Christchurch before completing his sixth form studies at St Joseph's College, Ipswich in England on a one-year scholarship.